 The statute specifies that the report must be disaggregated by the county, age, race, and ethnicity of the foster care recipients and homeless youth.
-Further the dashboard is required to include information on the rate of enrollment in institutions of higher education by placement; the type of institution of higher education in which foster care recipients and homeless youth are enrolled; the type of financial support provided to foster care recipients and homeless youth enrolled in an institution of higher education, including the number that received a tuition exemption during the previous academic year; and the number that previously received a tuition but did not receive the tuition during the previous academic year.
+Further the dashboard is required to include information on the rate of enrollment in institutions of higher education by placement; the type of institution of higher education in which foster care recipients and homeless youth are enrolled; the type of financial support provided to foster care recipients and homeless youth enrolled in an institution of higher education, including the number that received a tuition exemption during the previous academic year; and the number that previously received a tuition exemption at any point during their enrollment at the institution of higher education but did not receive the tuition during the previous academic year.
 Because of the small population size, several of these reporting requirements cannot be met and still ensure student privacy is maintained.21